When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 In comparison to a CPAP machine, an EPAP device is small and light, and it does not require battery power or electricity.
 Instead, an EPAP device fits in or over the nostrils and contains a valve that naturally creates pressure as a person exhales.
 This pressure helps keep the airway open when the person later inhales.
 An EPAP device works because of the sleeper’s own breath and doesn’t involve pushing any external air into the airway, like the CPAP machine does.

-Further research is needed to determine if an EPAP device is as effective as a CPAP machine when it comes to treating obstructive sleep apnea.
+Further research is needed to determine if an EPAP device is as effective as a CPAP machine when it comes to treating OSA.
 Some studies show that the two OSA therapies are equally effective.
-Other studies, however, suggest that a CPAP machine is more effective .
+Other studies, however, suggest that a CPAP machine can be more effective .

-Although EPAP therapy is still considered an alternative treatment for obstructive sleep apnea, an EPAP device could be a better option for people who cannot consistently tolerate using a CPAP machine.
+Although EPAP therapy is still considered an alternative treatment for OSA, an EPAP device could be a better option for people who cannot consistently tolerate using a CPAP machine.

 People might be interested in an EPAP device if they want to discontinue using a CPAP machine due to side effects.
 An EPAP device might also be a better choice for people who travel.
 Because an EPAP device is much smaller and lighter than a CPAP machine, it is easier to carry.
 An EPAP device doesn’t require electricity, so it can be easily used while camping or sleeping away from an electrical outlet.
 A CPAP machine requires routine cleaning and maintenance.